-- (1) Public funds, other public property, and public credit may be used only for public purposes.4 Illinois court decisions have held that the fact that some benefits will flow to a private organization does not make an expenditure unconstitutional, if it serves a public purpose.5 - (2) Public funds can be spent only as authorized by law.6 Records of those expenditures must be available for public inspection.7 - (3) Appropriations cannot exceed funds estimated by the General Assembly to be available for the fiscal year.8 To meet this requirement, the Commission on Government Forecasting and Accountability (formerly called the Illinois Economic and Fiscal Commission) issues an estimate of all anticipated income of the state for each upcoming fiscal year.
+- (1) Public funds, other public property, and public credit may be used only for public purposes.4 Illinois court decisions have held that the fact that some benefits will flow to a private organization does not make an expenditure unconstitutional, if it serves a public purpose.5 - (2) Public funds can be spent only as authorized by law.
+6 Records of those expenditures must be available for public inspection.
+7 - (3) Appropriations may not exceed funds estimated by the General Assembly to be available for the fiscal year.
+To meet this requirement, the Commission on Government Forecasting and Accountability issues an estimate of all anticipated income of the state for each upcoming fiscal year.
 A law requires the Commission to make such estimates to the General Assembly at the start of each regular session, and update it on the third Wednesday in March.
-The Commission is also required on that date to issue estimates of pension funding requirements and state employee group health insurance costs for the next fiscal year.9
+The Commission is also required on that date to issue estimates of pension funding requirements and state employee group health insurance costs for the next fiscal year.